Acela: Background

-Following the success of Japan's newly inaugurated Shinkansen network, the High Speed Ground Transportation Act of 1965 authorized the U.S. government to explore the creation of high-speed rail, which resulted in the introduction of the higher-speed Metroliner trains between Washington, D.C. and New York City in 1969, the predecessor to Acela.
+Following the success of Japan's newly inaugurated Shinkansen network in the 1960s, the High Speed Ground Transportation Act of 1965 authorized the U.S. government to explore the creation of high-speed rail, which resulted in the introduction of the higher-speed Metroliner trains between Washington, D.C., and New York City in 1969, the predecessor to Acela.
 During the 1980s, the U.S. Federal Railroad Administration explored the possibilities of high-speed rail in the United States.
 On December 18, 1991, five potential high speed rail corridors were authorized, including the Northeast Corridor.

 In the early 1990s, Amtrak tested several different high-speed trains from Europe on the Northeast Corridor.
-An X 2000 train was leased from Sweden for test runs from October 1992 to January 1993, followed by revenue service between Washington, D.C. and New York City from February to May and August to September 1993.
+An X 2000 train was leased from Sweden for test runs from October 1992 to January 1993, followed by revenue service between Washington, D.C., and New York City from February to May and August to September 1993.
 Siemens showed the ICE 1 train from Germany, organizing the ICE Train North America Tour which started to operate on the Northeast Corridor on July 3, 1993.

 Building and development

 With the testing of the trains from Europe complete, Amtrak was able to define a set of specifications for high-speed equipment and in October 1994, Amtrak requested bids from train manufacturers for a trainset that could reach 150 mph.
 A consortium of Bombardier (75%) and GEC Alsthom (now Alstom) (25%) was selected in March 1996.

-On March 9, 1999, Amtrak unveiled its plan for the Acela Express, a high-speed train on the Northeast Corridor between Washington, D.C. and Boston.
+In 1999, Amtrak unveiled its plan for the Acela Express, a high-speed train on the Northeast Corridor between Washington, D.C., and Boston.
 Several changes were made to the corridor to make it suitable for higher-speed electric trains.
 The Northend Electrification Project extended existing electrification from New Haven, Connecticut, to Boston to complete the overhead power supply along the 454 mi route, and several grade crossings were improved or removed.
 Prior to 2000, all trains bound for Boston had to switch to diesel power at New Haven.

 A pilot trainset was completed by early 2000 and sent to Transportation Technology Center (TTC) for testing in June 2000.

-An inaugural VIP run of the Acela occurred on November 16, 2000, with the VIP train being led by power car number 2020 with no. 2009 at the opposite end, followed by the first revenue run on December 11, 2000, a few months after the intended date.
+An inaugural VIP run of the Acela occurred on November 16, 2000, followed by the first revenue run on December 11, 2000, a few months after the intended date.